leosamu/edxcovid19/README.md

 My apologies for the column names when i generated the tables did not expect this to go public ^^ feel free to translate them but if you do so you'll need to change the querys aswell.

+###  2. rename the file config/rename_to_settings.js to config/settings.js

-###  2. Configure the connection to the mysql server at config/settings.js
+###  3. Configure the connection to the mysql server at config/settings.js

     settings.dbconf = {
         connectionLimit: 10,